 - Place the glass beneath the absinthe fountain and turn on the valve until water is slowly dripping onto the sugar.

 - Once the sugar dissolves, turn up the speed on the absinthe fountain until the liquid reaches the second line in your absinthe glass.

 - Stir and enjoy.

-What?
-You don’t have an absinthe spoon and fountain?
-What are you, an animal?
-You can find reasonably priced accessories at Absinthes.com.
-Also, Matt Johnson says it’s completely acceptable to use a pitcher of water and small strainer in lieu of an absinthe fountain and spoon.
-It’s not as classy, but it’ll do in a pinch.
+It’s completely acceptable to use a pitcher of water and a small strainer in lieu of an absinthe fountain and spoon.
+It’s not as sexy, but it’ll do in a pinch.

-Absinthe is not a scary, mysterious drug that you need to clear your schedule before enjoying.
-Rather, it’s a tasty licorice-flavored spirit that can connect you with some of the greatest artists and thinkers the world has ever known.
+Having said all of this, Absinthe doesn’t have to be intimidating.
+Enjoyed properly, it’s a tasty licorice-flavored spirit that can connect you with some of the greatest artists and thinkers the world has ever known.
 It’s also a pretty good way to get tanked.
-If you’re looking to try a new drink, we suggest celebrating National Absinthe Day on March 5 with a glass of milky absinthe.
-You won’t regret it.

 These glasses have either a bubble or etching near the bottom of the glass to show how much absinthe to use.
 The most common type of reservoir glass is known as a Pontarlier glass.

 These slotted metal spoons balance atop your glass, providing a resting place for wayward sugar cubes.
 Elaborate grilles achieve the same effect with more stability and are made to be easily secured on most reservoir glasses.